 The package we offer includes a situational analysis, followed by a Theory of Change workshop with all stakeholders, training of trainers, establishment of support systems, data collection systems and ongoing technical support.
 These 5 phases are laid out in a simplified chart below, within each phase exists various stages which get worked in collaboration with possible partners.

-So, where can you start the process?
-Start here.
+So, where to start the process?
+Start right here with completing a Suitability Checklist.

-If you would like to collaborate with the Friendship Bench, please download and complete our Mini Suitability Check below.
+If you would like to partner or collaborate with the Friendship Bench, please complete our Suitability Check by either filling it out online or downloading and submitting the PDF version.